 Contact the Columbia Legal Team at the Goings Law Firm, LLC Today!

-Though nothing can undo the pain that you have already faced in a drunk driving accident, with the help of the Columbia legal team at the Goings Law Firm, LLC, you may be able to secure compensation that will help you move forward.
+Though nothing can undo the pain that you have already faced in a drunk driving accident, with the help of the Columbia legal team at the Goings Law Firm, LLC, LLC, you may be able to secure compensation that will help you move forward.
 Our drunk driving accidents lawyers are ready to hear about your specific situation today.
 Contact our Columbia offices at (803) 350-9230.

 A driver in Rock Hill was recently arrested after authorities noticed him driving above the speed limit and displaying signs of distraction or intoxication.
 Information coming from the Rock Hill Police Department said several charges were filed against Jason Dale Naulder, including driving while under the influence (DUI), after he was arrested on January 9.